galaxyproject/training-material/topics/materials-science/tutorials/muspinsim/tutorial.md

 # Workflow 6 - Dissipation

 Here we introduce another type of interaction for the muon: dissipation.
-Our muon is polarised in the $$x$$ direction, but the field applied is aligned with
+Our muon is polarised in the x direction, but the field applied is aligned with z.
-$$z$$.
 Under this perpendicular field, we expect the oscillations to decay according to the dissipation strength we provide.

 > <warning-title>Selecting the right dataset</warning-title>
-> If using a separate history for each workflow, switch to the history
-> containing only `dissipation_theory.dat` now.
-If sharing one history between
-> workflows, make sure that *"Theoretical Datapoints for Dissipation"* is
+> Make sure that the data file `dissipation_theory.dat` is in the history you
+> use for this workflow (we imported it in the [Get Data](#get-data) step at the
+> start of this tutorial, you may need to do that again if you're using a new
+> history here).
+We will compare our results to this file in the plotting stage!
-> manually set to `dissipation_theory.dat`.
+>
+> If you're using the prebuilt workflow, make sure `dissipation_theory.dat` is
+> selected in step 2 ("Theoretical Datapoints for Dissipation") before running
+> the workflow.
+Galaxy will preselect the most recent dataset with the matching
+> type (which in this case is any plaintext file) for you.
+This may not be the
+> right file if you've been running other tools or workflows in the same
+> history.
 {: .warning}

 ## MuSpinSim Configure